JM-Lemmi/commute-heatmap/Notes.md

 #### **online API**

 The [Google Directions API](https://developers.google.com/maps/documentation/directions/overview?hl=de) does sadly no longer have a free tier.
+DistanceMatrix may also be an alternative.
+Costs are 0.005 USD per Distance.
+Restricting to once per Dorf may keep the cost livable.

 Alternatively a self-hosted OSMR instance can be used.

 This however does not give ÖPNV commutes.

 * [Docker OSRM-backend](https://hub.docker.com/r/osrm/osrm-backend/)